-The table below displays a snapshot of CUA’s car loan products on Canstar’s database.
+The table below displays a snapshot of Great Southern Bank’s car loan products on Canstar’s database.
 Please note the products and Star Ratings displayed are based on a loan amount of $20,000 for a five-year loan in NSW.

-At the time of writing, CUA offers a secured fixed-rate car loan for cars and other vehicles.
+At the time of writing, Great Southern Bank offers a secured fixed-rate car loan for cars and other vehicles.
 This loan offers the following features:

 - No monthly fees